You have no items in your shopping cart.

 CONTACT US FOR MORE HELP

-Lot No: LERH21
+Lot No: 102700

 Germination: 85%

-Test Date: 06/24
+Test Date: 08/2025

 Crisphead lettuce can be grown anywhere as long as you have composted soil.
 Lettuce grows best if planted indoors and transplanted outdoors in early spring.
 Lettuce does well in composted soil.
 It does not do well in clay soil.
 Make successive plantings.
-Plant your seeds indoors 3 to 6 weeks before setting outside.
-Lettuce will better tolerate heat if plants are well thinned and air can circulate around them.
-Spring planting should occur as soon as soil can be worked, and fall planting done around June or July.
+Plant your seeds indoors 3 to 6 weeks before setting them outside.
+Lettuce will better tolerate heat if plants are well thinned and air can circulate them.
+Spring planting should occur as soon as the soil can be worked, and fall planting should be done around June or July.
 Plants grow 2 - 10" tall.

-Requires fertile sandy soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile sandy soil in a well-drained location in the garden.
+Apply mulch and grass clippings, or straw, around the base of the plant.

 Keep soil consistently moist, but not waterlogged.
 Water well during dry and hot spells.
 Water in the morning only, on the side of the plants and not directly on the leaves.

-Use RootBlast, Vegetable Alive, and Slow Release Fertilizer when transplanting outdoors.
-Apply Miracle Gro periodically.
+Use Slow Release (6 Month) Fertilizer when transplanting outdoors.
+Apply Miracle-Gro periodically.

 Pick outer leaves of crisphead lettuce, or cut the entire head about 1" above the soil.
 A new head may grow.